 III.
 Camera Accessories

-Buy a power adapter for the camera so you never have to charge it: F1TP AC-PW20 AC Power Adapter ($25)
+Buy a power adapter for the camera so you never have to charge it.
+Without this item your webcam needs to be charged, so it’s important: F1TP AC-PW20 AC Power Adapter ($25)

-Buy a capture card for the camera for the best video quality and lowest latency: Elgato Cam Link 4K ($90)
+Buy a capture card for the camera for the best video quality and lowest latency.
+This isn’t required but is strongly suggested: Elgato Cam Link 4K ($90)

 IV.
 Mounts